 About Amy Adeney

-Amy Adeney is a Writers Victoria intern.
+Amy Adeney is a former Writers Victoria intern.
 She is a primary teacher and founder of Busy Bookworms, a bookclub for preschoolers.